Kidnapping in Nigeria: Analysis, Causes, Effects and Solutions

 Causes of Kidnapping in Nigeria

-A person who is new in Nigeria or visiting this article for the first time from foreign country will ask “what causes kidnapping in Nigeria”?.
+A person who is new in Nigeria or visiting this article for the first time from a foreign country will ask “what causes kidnapping in Nigeria”?.
 Causes of kidnapping in Nigeria have made many headlines of news publication companies in the country because of the nature of the incidence.
 In many schools in the country, this is included as part of the academic syllabus of primary, secondary and even tertiary institution students.

 In a nutshell, causes of kidnapping in the Federal Republic of Nigeria are: